How to Negotiate Salary After a Job Offer: A Data-Driven Playbook for 2026

 Kareeo Team

-AI Career Coach · · 9 min read
+Career Content Team · · 9 min read

 The offer arrives.
 You're excited.
 You say "thank you, I'll let you know tomorrow."
 You tell friends the number.
 You sign the next day.
 You start.

-Six months later you find out three people hired into your same level are making $15K more than you.
+Six months later you find out people hired into your same level are making more than you.
 They all negotiated.
 You didn't.

 This is the playbook.
 Not generic negotiation advice - the specific data sources, the exact scripts, and the counter-offer structure that works in 2026.